Wenbin1002/Qt_PuzzleGame/README.md

 # Qt_PuzzleGame
-a simple puzzle game via Qt
+a simple puzzle game develop by Qt